BrandonTat/Foodies/docs/README.md

 **Objective:** Functioning rails project with front-end Authentication

-### Phase 2: Models and Seed Data (.5 days)

-**Objective:** To build complete business, review, photo, controllers, and views (JBuilder).
-Additionally create 10-15 restaurants and 6-7 users

-### Phase 3: Home Page (1.5 days)
+### Phase 2: Home Page (1.5 days)

 **Objective:** Setup functioning home page with links to sign in/sign up

-### Phase 4: Business Search (3 days)
+### Phase 3: Business Map (2 days)

-**Objective:** Allow user to search for businesses with location, price, and/or type, to setup a working search results page with links to filtered businesses, and to have locations on a map highlighted.
+**Objective:** Allow user to search for businesses on a map  and to have locations on a map highlighted.

+### Phase 4: Filter

+**Objective:** Allow users to filter businesses through map page based on price, type of food and location.

 ### Business Detail (1.5 days)

 **Objective:** Setup a page where business information is displayed.
-Page will show price range, reviews, location on map, and possibly photos.
+Page will be accessible through links on map page.
+The business detail page will show price range, reviews, location on map, and possibly photos.

 ### Phase 6 (1.5 days)